Christopher Morel Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.45 team ERA that ranks 21st across all league pitching staffs.
+- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.45).

-- Cardinals pitchers combine to allow the fewest home runs in baseball (93 total, one per game).
+- The Cardinals give up the first-fewest home runs in baseball (95 total, one per game).

-- The righty's most recent time out came on Sunday against the Washington Nationals, when he threw six innings, surrendering three earned runs while allowing three hits.
+- In his most recent outing on Monday against the Miami Marlins, the right-hander threw six innings, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.